DKirikov/Unity3D_CFG/README.md

 CFG - Collectible Figures Game.
 This is a game about battles between collectible creature models.
-All figures were take from Unity Store.
+All models were taken from Unity Store.

 This game has an artificial intelligence, so you can fight against AI.
 You can move your figures, attack the enemy figures and play new cards from your hand.